Essential Website Maintenance – Thursday 9th January 2020

 Timescales to resolve your complaint

 If we cannot resolve your complaint at stage 1 we can escalate it to stage 2 where an Independent Investigator will be appointed to investigate your complaint and report what they find and make any recommendations.
-At stage 2 we aim to respond to you within 25 working days.
+At stage 2 we aim to respond to you within 25 working days, starting from when you agree the statement of complaint.

 Ombudsman